 This course is a survey of the major works, genres and writers of Africa.
 The relationships between the literature, the culture, and the history of Africa will be emphasized.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)